mintel/elasticsearch-asg/cmd/lifecycler/README.md

 Lifecycler consumes Lifecycle Hook events from an SQS queue, and:

-1. If the instance is terminating, drains shards from the node and excludes if from master voting.
+1. If the instance is terminating, drains shards from the node and excludes it from master voting.
 2. Delay the Lifecycle Hook event from timing out until the cluster reaches a green state.

 This prevents the Autoscaling Group from getting into a feedback loop.